ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 ## When Not To Use It

-If you want to allow top level variables.
+If you want to allow top level variables or you are using [no-top-level-state].

 ---

 Please [open an issue] if you found a mistake or if you have a suggestion for how to improve the documentation.

+[no-top-level-state]: ./no-top-level-state.md
 [open an issue]: https://github.com/ericcornelissen/eslint-plugin-top/issues/new?labels=documentation&template=documentation.md